wildwinter/dink/README.md

 ## Summary
 * The `DinkCompiler`:
-  * Adds IDs to all the lines of Ink for localisation and voice.
+  * Adds IDs to all the lines of Ink to identify them for localization and voice.
   * Compiles the Ink using *inklecate*.
-  * Parses any Dink scenes and produces a JSON file detailing that structure (e.g. who is the speaker for each line?
-What are the directions?).
-  * Also produces a minimal JSON file giving metadata for each line that Ink won't provide.
   * If a list of character names is supplied, checks that all the Dink scenes use valid characters.
+  * Produces a minimal JSON file giving metadata for each line that Ink won't provide (such as the speaker, directions etc.)
   * Produces a JSON file with all the strings used in Ink and Dink needed for runtime.
+  * Optionally produces a JSON file detailing the Dink structure (e.g. who is the speaker for each line?
+What are the directions?).
-  * Produces an Excel file with all the strings in for localisation.
+  * Optionally produces an Excel file with all the strings in for localization.
-  * Produces an Excel file for voice recording, including mapping to actors if supplied.
+  * Optionally produces an Excel file for voice recording, including mapping to actors if supplied.
 Checks the **status of existing audio files** to figure out what has actually been recorded.

 ### Contents
 * [The Basics](#the-basics)